2-satisfiability: Resolution and transitive closure

 Krom was concerned primarily with completeness of systems of inference rules, rather than with the efficiency of algorithms.
 However, his method leads to a polynomial time bound for solving 2-satisfiability problems.
-By grouping together all of the clauses that use the same variable, and applying the inference rule to each pair of clauses, it is possible to find all inferences that are possible from a given 2-CNF instance, and to test whether it is consistent, in total time O(n^{3}), where n is the number of variables in the instance.
-This formula comes from multiplying the number of variables by the O(n^{2}) number of pairs of clauses involving a given variable, to which the inference rule may be applied.
-Thus, it is possible to determine whether a given 2-CNF instance is satisfiable in time O(n^{3}).
-Because finding a satisfying assignment using Krom's method involves a sequence of O(n) consistency checks, it would take time O(n^{4}).
-Even, Itai & Shamir (1976) quote a faster time bound of O(n^{2}) for this algorithm, based on more careful ordering of its operations.
+By grouping together all of the clauses that use the same variable, and applying the inference rule to each pair of clauses, it is possible to find all inferences that are possible from a given 2-CNF instance, and to test whether it is consistent, in total time $O(n^3)$, using big O notation where $n$ is the number of variables in the instance.
+This formula comes from multiplying the number of variables by the $O(n^2)$ number of pairs of clauses involving a given variable, to which the inference rule may be applied.
+Thus, it is possible to determine whether a given 2-CNF instance is satisfiable in time $O(n^3)$.
+Because finding a satisfying assignment using Krom's method involves a sequence of $O(n)$ consistency checks, it would take time $O(n^4)$.
+Even, Itai & Shamir (1976) quote a faster time bound of $O(n^2)$ for this algorithm, based on more careful ordering of its operations.
 Nevertheless, even this smaller time bound was greatly improved by the later linear time algorithms of Even, Itai & Shamir (1976) and Aspvall, Plass & Tarjan (1979).

 In terms of the implication graph of the 2-satisfiability instance, Krom's inference rule can be interpreted as constructing the transitive closure of the graph.
 As Cook (1971) observes, it can also be seen as an instance of the Davis–Putnam algorithm for solving satisfiability problems using the principle of resolution.
 Its correctness follows from the more general correctness of the Davis–Putnam algorithm.
 Its polynomial time bound follows from the fact that each resolution step increases the number of clauses in the instance, which is upper bounded by a quadratic function of the number of variables.